 3. Teach visually.
 Slower students can often profit more from seeing a skill demonstrated well than from a verbal discussion.
 A well-presented demonstration can help to clear up what might otherwise be confusing or meaningless.

-4. Use real experiences related to the classroom instruction.
+4. Use real experiences related to classroom instruction.
 Field trips specially planned to show certain operations being performed would help slower learners.

 5. Use a physical approach to learning.
-Use hands-on approach.
+Use a hands-on approach.
 Provide models or real objects for the student to manipulate.

-6. Teach by small steps.
+6. Teach in small steps.
 Slower learners may need to know each step of the job from beginning to completion.
 They may need to be led carefully through the whole process before they can do it themselves.

 7. Use a reward system for good work.
 Slower learners, who may be unaccustomed to success, tend to respond to reward in any form.